tantsandras/mm/content/podcastEpisodesFolder/the-woman-in-ice-valley.md

 with her arms up in a boxing position, a common pose in which people have died in fires are found in.
 Is this true?

 This is actually the first i've heard of it, so no comment.

 No comment.

-What do I look like, some kind of pathologist?
+What do I look like,
+some kind of pathologist?

+Yes, question mark?

-Yes question mark?
-Joke's on you they're medically trained.
+Joke's on you they're
+medically trained.

 Shocked by what they had stumbled upon, they immediately notified the police.